Extiri/Suggestions/README.md

 ## Support for editors

 At this moment Suggestions works properly on all editors that follow similar accessibility behaviour (AXRole is AXTextArea, text is in AXValue and cursor position is in AXInsertionPointLineNumber) to Xcode.
 This means that native apps will usually work correctly.

-Known working IDEs:
+Support for other editors is planned.

+IDEs fully working:

 - Xcode

+IDEs working, but with issues:
 - JetBrains IDEs

-Known not working IDEs:
+IDEs not working:

 - Zed
 - Visual Studio Code